 The PR team continues to communicate with partners and stakeholders on a monthly basis informing them of high-profile media stories.
-The VMC team actively identifies new businesses opening in Mendocino County and schedules visits to meet the owners and record the information in the team's internal database and MailChimp email resource.
+The VMC team actively identifies new businesses opening in Mendocino County and new management of existing businesses and schedules visits to meet the owners/managers and record the information in the team's internal database and MailChimp email resource.

 • SOCIAL MEDIA: Social media also plays an important role in creating and raising brand awareness.
-The figure below shows the metrics for the fiscal year to date.
+The figure below shows the YOY metrics for the fiscal year to date.

-Social Media Results FY 2021 Q1 & Q2
+Social Media Results FY 2022 Q1 & Q2

-FACEBOOK
+FACEBOOK INSTAGRAM

-Impressions 15,134,162 Likes Received 34,914
+Impressions 13,938,685 Likes Received 21,748

-Engagement 152,180 Comments 430
+Engagement 178,182 Comments 243

-Link Clicks 116,581 Impressions 3,299,517
+Link Clicks 147,377 Impressions 3,642,198

-Posts 53 Posts 52
+Posts 52 Posts 52

-Impressions/Post 285,550 Likes/Post 671
+Impressions/Post 268,051 Likes/Post 418

-Engagements/Post 2,871 Comments/Post 8
+Engagements/Post 3,427 Comments/Post 5

-Fan Base 60,231 24,132
+Fan Base 61,584 24,132

-- PARTNERSHIPS: The ED and staff maintain close ties with partner organizations throughout the county.
-Staff represents Visit Mendocino County on the boards or committees of Destination Hopland, Anderson Valley Winegrowers Association, Coast Chamber of Commerce, Visit Ukiah, and Visit Willits.
-Staff reignited in-person visits to stakeholder properties (program known as the Hotel Adoption Program) to further their knowledge as to the offerings of stakeholders and partners. - SALES goals and ROI are undetermined at this time; this will remain an undeterminable set of metrics until it is appropriate to promote and sell group travel and events. - VISITOR SERVICES: The Visitor Services committee is currently working on options for updated Gateway signs at the entrances to Mendocino County, disbursement of the new Mendocino County Explorers Guide and has undertaken resident sentiment and visitor studies in collaboration with Travel Analytics Group.
+- PARTNERSHIPS: The E.D. and staff maintain close ties with partner organizations throughout the county.
+Staff represents Visit Mendocino County on the boards or committees of Destination Hopland, Anderson Valley Winegrowers Association, Coast Chamber of Commerce, Visit Ukiah, and Visit Fort Bragg.
+Staff continues visits to stakeholder properties (a program known as the Hospitality Appreciation Program) to further their knowledge as to the offerings of stakeholders and partners. - SALES goals and ROI are undetermined at this time, this will remain an undeterminable set of metrics until Budget/BID restrictions have been alleviated.
+However, the VMC Development Manager, Jennifer Seward has undertaken a small group & wedding program to launch Summer 2023 to promote the gathering spaces and retreat style lodging properties.
+The program will also point the spotlight on the many wedding venues and event spaces available to potential group and meeting planners. - VISITOR SERVICES: The Visitor Services committee is currently working on options for updated Gateway signs at the entrances to Mendocino County and continual disbursement of the Mendocino County Explorers Guide.
+The committee received the results of the resident and visitor perspective studies at the January BoD meeting and are processing those results for strategic action as of writing.

 IV.
-BASIS FOR PLANNING AND BUDGETING FOR FY 2022-2023
+BASIS FOR PLANNING AND BUDGETING FOR FY 2023-2024